Sproc01/BranchyYOLO/README.md

 # How to use
 - The file run.py contains the code to train the model and also to test it
-- The two yaml files contains the two definition of the model investigated: BranchyYOLO and AblatedYOLOv9-C
+- The two yaml files contains the two definition of the model investigated: BranchyYOLO and AblatedYOLOv9-C. The other one contains the definition of hyperparamaters used during training
+- The file detection can be used to detect the objects in some images
 - We don't include our training dataset because it was too big